RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 display situation information, such as an error message, close to the element that triggered the situation.
 This is a specific example of how to utilize a popover.
 However, there are several valid reasons why you might not want to use an anchor element.

-Now, let’s discuss a more general aspect of how this web component is constructed.
+Let’s discuss a more general aspect of how this web component is constructed.
 There’s a lot of customization you can add to this web component.
 For instance, you can specify the relative positioning of the popover with respect to the anchor element.
 You can choose options like top, bottom, etc. While I didn’t include this feature in my design, it’s certainly something you can do if you wish.

 ```javascript
 class MyAnchoredPopover extends HTMLElement {